UniTime/unitime-doc/edit-solver-group.md

 ## Screen Description

-The Edit Solver Group screen provides interface for editing an existing solver group.
+The Add and Edit Solver Group screens provide interfaces for adding a new solver group or editing an existing solver group.

 ![Edit Solver Group](images/edit-solver-group-1.png){:class='screenshot'}